michelestaffiere/URL-SHORTENER/README.md

 ## Shareaholic - Link shortener API
 ####
-The API I picked for this project is URL Shortener by big lobster on RapidAi - The api instructed to use for this project was (and as of writting this still is) down and inoperable.
+The API I picked for this project is URL Shortener by big lobster on RapidApi - The api instructed to use for this project was (and as of writting this still is) down and inoperable.

 The API can be found here - [URL Shortener Service API](https://rapidapi.com/BigLobster/api/url-shortener-service/)